 Circus - the freaks come out at Dark Harbor in this carnival of carnage

-Of course, there will be plenty of entertainment options, bars galore, and monsters and sliders lurking in the midway.
-Dark Harbor paints a new chapter this fall.
-Don't miss it!
+Of course, there will be plenty of entertainment options, the Slider Olympics, and monsters and sliders lurking in the midway, plus more bars than ever!

 Los Angeles Haunted Hayride

 - Where: 4730 Crystal Springs Dr., Los Angeles, CA 90027

 - When: Sat.
 Sep.
 28 - Sat.
 Nov.
 2 (select nights)

 [ Click here for Westcoaster coverage of the L.A.
 Haunted Hayride ]